Azure/reliable-web-app-pattern-dotnet/known-issues.md

 1. Shared Access Signatures for Azure Storage
 1. Data consistency for multi-regional deployments
-1. Challenges that surface when trying the code
+1. Challenges that could surface when trying the code

 # Shared Access Signatures for Azure Storage